typerandom/cleo/README.md

 cleo
 ===========================

-## Golang impl. inspired by LinkedIn's Cleo search
+## Golang implementation inspired by LinkedIn's Cleo search

-### Forked from [https://github.com/jamra/gocleo/](https://github.com/jamra/gocleo/).
+### Originally from [https://github.com/jamra/gocleo/](https://github.com/jamra/gocleo/).
 Areas improved:

 * Documents can now be added directly to the index (previously it was limited to being loaded from a text file).
 * Document identifiers are now strings instead of integers.